 Here are some ways to be gentle to your hair during cancer treatment:

 - Use low heat if you use a hair dryer

 - Use a satin pillowcase

 Women from many cultures and backgrounds find that hair loss affects the way they view their bodies and femininity.
-If you’re already self-conscious about your hair and the role it plays in your life and in your relationships, hair loss can make a sensitive issue even worse.
-Even if you’ve never felt your hair was an important part of who you are, you may be surprised by how distressed you feel about losing it.
+If your hair means a lot to you, losing it can be painful.
+Even if you’ve never felt that your hair was an important part of who you are, losing it can still be distressing.